What is in this leaflet

 Things to be careful of

+Be careful driving or operating machinery until you know how this medicine affects you.
 There have been side effects reported with this medicine that may affect your ability to drive or operate machinery.
-Individual responses to this medicine may vary (see Possible side effects).

 - stomach pain, gas in the stomach or bowel, wind